ceph/ceph/doc/cephfs/file-layouts.rst

 stripe_unit
     This is an integer.
 The size (in bytes) of a block of data used in the distribution of a file.
 All stripe units for a file have equal size.
-The last stripe unit is typically incomplete–that is, it represents the data at the end of the file as well as unused “space” beyond the end of the file to the end of the fixed stripe unit size.
+The last stripe unit is typically only partly full of data: it holds file data through EOF as well as padding that fills the balance of the fixed stripe unit size.

 stripe_count
     Integer.
 The number of consecutive stripe units that constitute a RAID 0